readevalprint/readevalprint.github.com/_posts/2014-07-02-roll-your-own-crypto.md

 layout: post_page
 ---

-In that last post, I whiped up this sweet little ceasar cipher.
+In that last post, I whipped up this sweet little ceasar cipher.
 If Caesar lived with PGP maybe things would be different.
 But no. He thought this was the best.
-(And it likely was if his oppnents were mostly illiterate)  Uncrackable.
+(And it likely was if his opponents were illiterates)  Uncrackable.
 Unbreakable.
 No one will know what this does.
 Like seriously.
 Ok I have a test for you...
 Can you figure out the ones on the bottom of the page.

     # Using python2.7
     def rotN(message, n):
         message = message.decode('utf8')